odunzechidubem/telephone-package/README.md

-# telephone-package
+# Telephone-package

-## this is a console application that does the following:
+## This is a console application that does the following:

 1. AddPhoneNumber - For adding a new phone number
 2. RemovePhoneNumber - For removing a phone number